Tasty Tips For Preparing Grass Fed Beef

 Keep It Frozen!

 Keep your La Cense Beef frozen until you're ready to use it.
 Then thaw it completely before cooking.
-To defrost, we recommend placing each individual vacuum-packed cut in the refrigerator overnight.
-If you're in a rush, you can also defrost in a bowl of cool water.
-Never use warm water.
+To defrost, we recommend placing each individual vacuum-packed cut on a plate in the refrigerator overnight.

 Less (Heat) Is More (Flavor)

-Because La Cense Beef is lean, lightly marbled and lower in fat than conventional grain-fed beef, its flavor is accentuated by cooking at a slightly lower temperature and for slightly less time.
-So, unless a recipe specifies grass fed beef, reduce the temperature in the recipe by 50° when cooking with La Cense Beef.
-Even at the lower temperature, cooking time for grass fed beef will be about 30% to 50% less than for conventional beef.
+Because La Cense Beef is lean, lightly marbled and lower in fat than conventional grain fed beef, its flavor is accentuated by cooking at a slightly lower temperature and for slightly less time.

 How Do You Like It?